 You may also have to pay for a variety of services, such as surveys and inspections for local government or state requirements, attorney fees at closing, protection and indemnity insurance, or title insurance.
 Closing costs can also have a large impact on how much you pay to refinance, especially because you often have to pay them upfront.
 Typically, the closing cost is between one and two percent of the refinanced amount.

-If you have more questions or would like to start your refinancing process contact us for more information.
+If you have more questions or would like to start your refinancing commercial property process contact us for more information.
 Not familiar with investment real estate?
 Check out our our Guide to Investment Real Estate for more information.